Starting Leapfrog From Zero

 The more inspirational business podcasts I hoover up (Reid Hoffman’s Masters of Scale and The Tim Ferriss Show are my go-to’s) the more I realise that business is also an art.
 Some qualities are innate, but others can be learnt to get you where you need to go…

 Here are my top five (in no particular order):

 - Creative Thinking

 I have a mercurial relationship with four out of five of the above.
-Sometimes I have it, sometimes I don’t.
+Occasionally I have it, often I don’t.
 There is only one that I emphatically know that I do have.
 Persistence.

 I was 20 and working in the holidays from Edinburgh University as an assistant at Heyday Films, the Harry Potter production company.
 Tanya Seghatchian, the Head of Development, called me tenacious.
 If I had an idea, I followed through.
 If I wanted something, I went after it.

 After I’d worked as a freelance journalist at The Telegraph for 3 years, I set up a production company, VisionAir Films, making destination films for airlines’ inflight entertainment.
 Telegraph colleagues were surprised that my first 5 films made it onto the screens of British Airways: “People always say they’re going to do something, but you actually do it,” they said.

 Once VisionAir had gained traction, I needed sponsors to grow the company and library of content.
 I saw Ed Vaizey MP (the then Minister of State for Culture, Communications and Creative Industries) on a South Kensington tube station platform.
 I tapped him on the shoulder and pitched my business.
 Two weeks later I had a meeting with the director of the Great Campaign, Conrad Bird.
 It was at 10 Downing Street, and I left with a huge (to me, anyway) financial pledge.
 My husband retold that story at our wedding.